The Benefits to Christians From Jesus’ Death on the Cross

 “…even so we also should walk in newness of life.”

 This is where the transformation becomes visible.
 You’re not just saved—you’re changed.
 Walking in newness of life means living like someone who’s been resurrected.
-It means:

 1. Letting Go of the Old You